wazum/sluggi/README.md

 _sluggi_ reads the source fields for slug generation from the standard TCA [`generatorOptions.fields`](https://docs.typo3.org/m/typo3/reference-tca/main/en-us/ColumnsConfig/Type/Slug/Index.html) configuration of the `slug` column.
 All referenced fields are automatically detected — they get a badge in the backend and the frontend component listens to them for real-time sync.

+For pages, TYPO3 core ships `['title']`.
+The override below is an example that puts the navigation title first and falls back to the page title:

 ```php
 'slug' => [
     'config' => [